Decompositions of commutative monoid congruences and binomial ideals: Primary decomposition of binomial ideals

 When the base field~$\kk$ is not algebraically closed, the binomial ideal~$I$ need not possess a binomial primary decomposition over~$\kk$ (see Example~\ref{e:arithsat}, for instance), but it does have one over the algebraic closure~$\ol\kk$.
 One of our original motivations for seeking a theory of mesoprimary decomposition was to gather primary components in such a way that Galois automorphisms (of~$\ol\kk$ over~$\kk$) permute them.
 In particular, if two primes are Galois translates of one another, then we wanted their corresponding primary components to look combinatorially the same.

-\begin{thm} If the ideal~$I$ in Corollary~\ref{c:irredDecomp} is defined over a subfield\/~$\kk$ of its algebraic closure~$\ol\kk$, then the primary (or irreducible) decomposition there is fixed by the Galois group $\mathrm{Gal}(\ol\kk/\kk)$.
-More precisely, if $\pi \in \mathrm{Gal}(\ol\kk/\kk)$ is a Galois automorphism and $C$ is one of the primary (or irreducible) components of~$I$ from Corollary~\ref{c:irredDecomp}, then $\pi(C)$ is another of the primary (or irreducible) components of~$I$ from Corollary~\ref{c:irredDecomp}. \end{thm} \begin{proof} The Galois group fixes every mesoprimary component of~$I$ elementwise, and the primary decomposition of a mesoprimary ideal (Proposition~\ref{p:mesoprimcomp}) is canonical. \end{proof}
+\begin{thm} If the ideal~$I$ in Theorem~\ref{t:primDecomp} is defined over a subfield\/~$\kk$ of its algebraic closure~$\ol\kk$, then the primary decomposition there is fixed by the Galois group $\mathrm{Gal}(\ol\kk/\kk)$.
+More precisely, if $\pi \in \mathrm{Gal}(\ol\kk/\kk)$ is a Galois automorphism and $C$ is one of the primary components of~$I$ from Theorem~\ref{t:primDecomp}, then $\pi(C)$ is another one of them. \end{thm} \begin{proof} The Galois group fixes every mesoprimary component of~$I$, and the primary decomposition of a mesoprimary ideal (Proposition~\ref{p:mesoprimcomp}) is canonical. \end{proof}

 Our final result on the primary-to-mesoprimary correspondence shows that, for general binomial ideals, every associated prime is detected by an associated mesoprime.
 For cellular binomial ideals, the relationship between associated mesoprimes and associated primes is even more perfectly precise.
 The cellular case of the following result over an algebraically closed field is \cite[Theorem~8.1]{ES96} and its converse; the latter was stated and used without proof after \cite[Algorithm~9.5]{ES96}.
 First, a matter of notation.